egodev2/egodev2/README.md

 ### Diego Martos - @egodev2 👋

-Hey, I'm Diego a gradute student at Universidade Federal do ABC, and my research is focused in software engineering and the development/use of serious games.
+Hey, I'm Diego, a graduate student at Universidade Federal do ABC, and my research is focused in software engineering and the development/use of serious games.
 I love playing Final Fantasy XIV + The Legend of Zelda: Ocarina of Time :space_invader:, and mess around with video/sound edition.

 ## Quick facts